Kolpashevo: Mass grave

 During the Great Purge, Kolpashevo was the site of mass executions carried out by the NKVD, with the corpses of those executed being disposed of in mass graves.
 In May 1979 meandering of the Ob river caused a mass grave containing more than 1,000 mummified corpses to become exposed.
 A number of cover-stories were issued by the local government, first that these bones were cattle bones, and then that these were the bodies of deserters from the Second World War.
 Instead most of the bodies were people from Tomsk.
 Yegor Ligachev, the provincial party chief, took charge of a cover-up operation to destroy the mass grave using tugs, and used the KGB to coerce local people to dispose of the corpses by sinking them, although some corpses turned up in the sluiceway of a sawmill downstream, mixed with logs floated downstream.

 Administrative and municipal status

 Within the framework of administrative divisions, Kolpashevo serves as the administrative center of Kolpashevsky District, to which it is directly subordinated.
 As a municipal division, the town of Kolpashevo, together with three rural localities, is incorporated within Kolpashevsky Municipal District as Kolpashevskoye Urban Settlement.

 Transportation

 The town is served by the Kolpashevo Airport.

 Climate

-Kolpashevo has a subarctic climate (Köppen climate classification Dfc), with very cold winters and warm summers.
+Kolpashevo has a subarctic climate (Köppen climate classification Dfc), with very cold winters and short, warm summers.
 Precipitation is moderate and is somewhat higher in summer than at other times of the year.